iocchi/PetriNetPlans/PNPgen/README.txt

 Run:

-1) Generation of a PNP from a linear plan + execution rules
+1) Generation of a PNP from a linear plan

   $ cd test
-  $ ../bin/pnpgen_linear icaps16_1.plan icaps16_1.er ICAPS16
+  $ ../bin/pnpgen_linear DIAG_printer.plan

-  Test: load output file DIAG_printer.pnml with Jarp.
-  Unfortunately, it is not readable, unless you move some places, transitions, labels...

-2) Generation of a PNP from a policy
+2) Generation of a PNP from a linear plan and execution rules

   $ cd test
+  $ ../bin/pnpgen_linear DIAG_printer.plan DIAG_printer.er

+3) Generation of a PNP from a policy

+  $ cd test
   $ ../bin/pnpgen_policy

+4) Generation of a PNP from a policy and execution rules

+  $ cd test
+  $ ../bin/pnpgen_policy DIAG_printer.er

+Test:
-  Test: load output file SimplePolicy.pnml with Jarp.
+    Load output files pnml with Jarp.
+    Unfortunately, they may not be readable, unless you move some places, transitions, labels...